kyzyx/kyzyx.github.io/_posts/2016-02-02-3d-hdr-scene-capture.md

 2. Warp the images and project them into a new coordinate space so that correspondences overlap.
 This puts pixels of images into dense correspondence
-3. Each set of pixels in the original images that map to the same warped coordinates should have the same "true" radiance value (which is unknown; any difference in pixel value should just be due to per-frame camera effects (i.e. exposure)
+3. Each set of pixels in the original images that map to the same warped coordinates should have the same "true" radiance value (which is unknown); any difference in pixel value should just be due to per-frame camera effects (i.e. exposure)
 4. Jointly optimize both the set of "true" radiance values and the per-frame